-Griffith was created to be a different kind of university—challenging conventions, responding to trends and pioneering solutions through innovative teaching and research.
+Griffith University was created to be a different kind of university—challenging conventions, creating bold new trends and pioneering solutions through innovative teaching and research.

 Its high-quality degrees are specifically designed to prepare students for the future and are developed in consultation with industry, based on cutting-edge research, and taught by Australia’s most awarded teachers.
-It offers over 200 undergraduate, postgraduate and research degrees across all disciplines.

 Over 1,700 experts conduct research across all major academic disciplines, with the 2015 Excellence in Research for Australia results highlight Griffith’s performance at world standard or above across more than 50 different disciplines.
 Researchers are well connected and collaborative, with over 5,000 national partners and over 200 international research agreements.